Skip to content

 For a comforting bowl of Vietnamese Pho, our Accent Stainless Steel Stockpot is fit for the job.
 With a large base, you’ll be able to make several batches of broth to keep for a few nights.
 Plus, our pot has elegant curves that are designed to keep boilovers at bay, while keeping your broth bubbling hot.

-We’d love to see your take on Vietnamese Pho, snap a photo, hashtag it #MEYERRecipes, and tag us on Instagram @frommeyer_au
+We’d love to see your take on Vietnamese Pho.
+Snap a photo, hashtag it #MEYERRecipes, and tag us on Instagram @meyerlabs.

 Craving other bowls of comfort?
 Check out our other recipes!